Piecewise

 One important note is that when x = 0 the result of the

-case-expression is also 0, and the first case executes.
-That’s why we
+case-expression is also 0, and the first case is executed.
+That’s why

 need to